 - Cost: ₹4-6 per km

-- Cons: More expensive, higher maintenance costs, less range than diesel, higher emissions than petrol, noisier than petrol.
+- Cons: More expensive, higher maintenance costs, less range than diesel, noisier than petrol.
+Produces lower emissions than diesel but still requires fuel storage and ventilation considerations.

 - Cons: LPG infrastructure not available to supply